Chopawamsic

 Chopawamsic Island is one of the few islands in the Potomac River within the territorial boundaries of the Commonwealth of Virginia.
+It is on the west side of the river next to Marine Corps Base Quantico about 30 miles south of Washington.

 History

 Once known as Scott's Island, little is known about its history prior to the 1900s due to Stafford County's records being burned in the American Civil War.
 The island is accessible only by boat and has served as home to several families over the years.

 The 13 acre Island features a main house, guest house, caretaker's house, and other structures.
 All were constructed in the early 1900s and supposedly patterned after homes in Shakespeare's Stratford-upon-Avon in England.
 The main house has a balcony that opens to the Potomac River.
 All buildings are in need of extensive renovation.
 Electricity is provided via underwater cable.
 Water is provided by a 280-foot-deep well on the island.
 The island is for sale.

 Some Civil War documents indicate that the Confederate States of America controlled the area until the winter of 1861.
 They had numerous camps at Quantico, and used the island for rest and recreation.
 Photographs of the Quantico area on display at Hospital Point on the Marine Corps base may include historic photographs of Chopawamsic Island.